Hands frosting vanilla cupcakes with creamy stabilized mascarpone icing in a bright kitchen.

 2. Whip the cream

-In a chilled bowl, whip the heavy cream with about half the powdered sugar and the vanilla until soft to medium peaks form.
-It should hold shape but still look smooth.
+In a chilled bowl, whip the heavy cream with about half of the powdered sugar and the vanilla until soft to medium peaks form.
+The cream should hold shape but still look smooth and silky.

 3. Mix the mascarpone base

-In the same chilled bowl, beat the mascarpone with the remaining powdered sugar and salt just until smooth.
-This should take only a few seconds on low speed, or a short stir by hand.
+In the same chilled bowl, beat the mascarpone with the remaining powdered sugar and the salt.
+Mix only until smooth.
+This should take just a few seconds on low speed, or a short stir by hand.

-The goal is not to aerate it heavily.
-Too much mixing can make mascarpone loose or slightly curdled in texture.
+The goal is not to aerate the mascarpone heavily.
+Too much mixing can make it loose, thin, or slightly grainy.
+Gentle handling is key.

 4. Temper in the gelatin